PaddlePaddle/PaddleVideo/docs/en/config.md

 - epochs
 - resume_epoch
 - log_level
+...

-training script args
+Training script args

 -  --validate: switch validate mode on or not
 -  --test: switch test mode on or not
 -  --weights="": weights
 -  -c: config yaml path
--  -o: override args
+-  -o: override args, one can use it like: -o DATASET.batch_size=16

+Testing script args <sup>coming soon</sup>